xus/TestCalendarCustomModal/README.md

 This plugin does not support any language.
 All text is hardcoded in the php files.

 ### Quick Installation Guide
-1. Copy the content of this folder in <ILIAS_directory>/Customizing/global/plugins/Services/Calendar/AppointmentCustomModal/CustomModal
+1. Unzip the file and copy the folder in <ILIAS_directory>/Customizing/global/plugins/Services/Calendar/AppointmentCustomModal

-    _or git clone this repository inside the directory <ILIAS_directory>/Customizing/global/plugins/Services/Calendar/AppointmentCustomModal/CustomModal and rename the TestCalendarCustomModal directory to CustomModal._
+    _or git clone this repository inside the directory <ILIAS_directory>/Customizing/global/plugins/Services/Calendar/AppointmentCustomModal/_
 2. This plugin can be activated as usual.

 ### Expected Result